Rugby World Cup Betting Odds

 Video thumbnail

-While we firmly believe that "past performance doesn't indicate future results," we'd be foolish to underestimate these four powerhouses.
-At least in the early World Cup rounds, if you bet against them, you better have a really good reason for it.
-And we mean really good because these countries eat, sleep, and live the sport; losing against lesser foes is not part of their DNA.
+While we’re strong believers that “past performance doesn’t indicate future results”, we’d be foolish to underestimate these four powerhouses.
+At least in early World Cup rounds, if you bet against them, you better have a really good reason for it.
+And we mean really good because these countries eat, sleep, and live the sport, losing against lesser foes is not part of their DNA.

 Be particularly cognizant of South Africa, the reigning champions of the world, and New Zealand, the famous All Blacks team.
 At least one has made the semi-finals every time, and more often than not, both are in the final four.